chrisliuqq/mac-custom-url-scheme-to-script/README.md

 ## Before test it

 * Just run the application after you finish the previous step to register the url scheme in macos.
-* Restart the browser/terminal/iterm to get the renew url scheme.
+* Restart the browser/terminal/iTerm2 to get the renew url scheme.
+* Finish!

 ## Reference